Mark Foster is a former Olympic and Commonwealth Swimmer.

 - Learning from mistakes and dealing with setbacks

-- Working outside you comfort zone
+- Working outside your comfort zone

 - An insight into the World’s biggest Sporting event – The Olympic Games

-- Partnerships and team work – recognising that you can’t do it alone and nurturing strengths and weaknesses in a team environment.
+- Partnerships and teamwork – recognising that you can’t do it alone and nurturing strengths and weaknesses in a team environment.

 More recently, Mark has discussed his sexuality publicly for the first time.
 He reflected on how his reluctance to be open about being gay with colleagues and coaches, may have impacted his professional performance and general well being.

 Mark uses this experience to motivate businesses and organisations the importance of having open and inclusive Diversity Strategies in place, in order to get the best from staff teams and improve their commitment and performance.